-The Brushes undoubtedly represent DutyGorn’s most iconic production.
-They are the tools with which the action is triggered, the gesture is made, the idea is materialized; they are the link between the mind and what is realized on the canvas.
-From simple objects normally put away after their use, paintbrushes take on new values and meanings, transforming into what can be called a true total work of art where the soul of its maker himself also lives.
+Brushes are without a doubt DutyGorn’s most iconic works.
+They are the tools with which the action takes place; the act is performed, the idea materializes; they are the connection between the mind and what is made on the canvas.
+From simple objects usually shelved after their use, brushes gain new significance and meaning, becoming what can be called a real work of art where the soul of its creator also lives.

 It was 2014 when DutyGorn left his brushes on the streets of London.
 A behavior that in a way relates back to graffiti art, where every writer is inclined to leave his or her signature as an artistic expression or contact with a city.
 In the case of DutyGorn, this was not a premeditated circumstance, nor were the locations.
 Instead of the signature, the Artist left the instrument of his work, the brush, still tinged with the color used to paint.